Mini Motorways: Gameplay

-If a special tool is deleted, it returns to the inventory once all existing traffic has completed their journey (or have an alternative route).
+If a special tool is deleted, it returns to the inventory once all existing traffic has completed their journey (or takes an alternative route).
 Traffic lights and the ends of motorways can be moved without having to delete and reposition them.

+Maps

+As of March 2025, the game features playable maps of 23 cities, with new cities added periodically via game updates: